rancher/docs/content/rancher/v2.x/en/cluster-admin/projects-and-namespaces/_index.md

 - Assign resources to the project.
 - Assign Pod Security Policies.

-When you create a cluster, two project are automatically created within it:
+When you create a cluster, two projects are automatically created within it:

 - [Default Project](#default-project)
 - [System Project](#system-project)